cbyeh/decision-tree/README.md

 ## Dependencies

-Requires python 3 numpy and pandas, and python 3.
+Requires python 3, as well as numpy and pandas.

 Easiest way to get numpy is with the command `pip3 install numpy`, and likewise for pandas `pip3 install pandas`.